 Experiencing these temples offers insight into the current state and culture of China.
-For these and so much more in Beijing hit the jump to our Beijing Tours because no one covers Beijing and China with the combination of experience and flexibility of China Highlights.
+For these and so much more in Beijing see below, because no one covers Beijing and China with the combination of experience and flexibility of China Highlights.

 - Our 2-Day Beijing Boutique Tour can be customized to include a visit to Beijing's top temples, as well as other famous attractions near the city.